Print Friendly

 Introduction

-In this lesson we will learn to speak about events in the past.
+In this lesson we will learn to speak about events and experiences in the past.
 In K’iche’ these are expressed using the completive aspect, which is comparable, though not the same as the past tense.

 TZIJONIKText